Managed Service offers in Azure Marketplace

-This article describes the new Managed Services offer type in Azure Marketplace.
-Managed services offers allow you to offer resource management services to customers with Azure delegated resource management.
-You can make these offers available to all potential customers or only to one or more specific customers.
+This article describes the Managed Service offer type in Azure Marketplace.
+Managed Service offers allow you to offer resource management services to customers through Azure Lighthouse.
+You can make these offers available to all potential customers, or only to one or more specific customers.
 Since you bill customers directly for costs related to these managed services, there are no fees charged by Microsoft.

-Managed services offers streamline the process of onboarding customers for Azure delegated resource management.
-Once a customer purchases an offer in Azure Marketplace, they'll be able to specify which subscriptions and/or resource groups should be onboarded so that specified users in your organization can perform administration tasks for the customer from within your organization's tenant.
+Managed Service offers streamline the process of onboarding customers to Azure Lighthouse.
+When a customer purchases an offer in Azure Marketplace, they'll be able to specify which subscriptions and/or resource groups should be onboarded.

 Public and private offers

-Each managed services offer includes one or more plans.
-These plans can be either private or public.
+Each Managed Service offer includes one or more plans.
+Plans can be either private or public.

 Public plans let you promote your services to new customers.
 These are usually more appropriate when you only require limited access to the customer's tenant.
 Once you've established a relationship with a customer, if they decide to grant your organization additional access, you can do so either by publishing a new private plan for that customer only, or by onboarding them for further access using Azure Resource Manager templates.

 If appropriate, you can include both public and private plans in the same offer.

 Once a plan has been published as public, you can't change it to private.
 To control which customers can accept your offer and delegate resources, use a private plan.
 With a public plan, you can't restrict availability to certain customers or even to a certain number of customers (although you can stop selling the plan completely if you choose to do so).
 You can remove access to a delegation after a customer accepts an offer only if you included an Authorization with the Role Definition set to Managed Services Registration Assignment Delete Role when you published the offer.
 You can also reach out to the customer and ask them to remove your access.